amzn/amazon-payments-magento-2-plugin/docs/flow.rst

 Synchronous if possible
 '''''''''''''''''''''''
-The customer will get instant feedback for all final states of the authorization like with the synchrnonous authorization while the customer benefits form the lower decline rate of the asynchronous authorization.
-In cases where a synchronous authorization would result in a decline but could be handled with an asynchronous authorization, the module automatically takes care of the situation.
+The customer will get instant feedback for all final states of the authorization like with the synchronous authorization while the customer benefits from the lower decline rate of the asynchronous authorization.
+In cases where a synchronous authorization would result in a decline but could be handled with the asynchronous workflow, the module automatically requests an asynchronous authorization and optimistically shows the customer the order confirmation page.

 Payment capture
 ---------------
-Orders placed when in `Charge on Order` mode will automatically be captured.
+Orders placed with `Charge on Order` mode enabled will automatically be captured.
 For orders placed using `Charge on Shipment` you will need to raise an invoice.
 To do this, the following steps are required:

-1. Login to the Magento 2 admin
+1. Log in to the Magento 2 admin
 2. Open the order for which you want to capture payment and click the `Invoice` link located in the top row.
 Please make sure that the payment you want to capture has an open authorization transaction and is in the `Processing` state.
-3. Submit the invoice form ensuring the `Capture Online` option above the `Submit Invoice` button is selected
+3. Submit the invoice form ensuring the `Capture Online` option above the `Submit Invoice` button is selected.

 .. warning:: It is vital that `Capture Online` is selected as otherwise Amazon Pay will not be instructed to capture the payment, resulting in you not receiving any funds.